fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

-so as the first parameter is the text to be rendered and as the second the amount of time for which to display the notification given in seconds.
+the first parameter is the text to be rendered and the second parameter is the time to display the notification given in seconds.